wesleycamargo/azure-docs.pt-br/articles/service-fabric/service-fabric-connect-and-communicate-with-services.md

 <properties
-   pageTitle="Conectar-se e comunicar-se com serviços no Azure Service Fabric | Microsoft Azure" description="Saiba como resolver, conectar-se e comunicar-se com serviços no Service Fabric." services="service-fabric" documentationCenter=".net" authors="vturecek"
+   pageTitle="Connect and communicate with services in Azure Service Fabric | Microsoft Azure" description="Learn how to resolve, connect, and communicate with services in Service Fabric." services="service-fabric" documentationCenter=".net" authors="vturecek"